Why I built a school-assignment app for my daughter

 Everything from here is concrete.
 The next part is the least glamorous and the one I am fondest of: getting the data out of a portal that was never meant to be read by anything except a browser, and why my first instinct, a real headless browser, was the wrong one.
 After that, the part that makes the whole thing work, which is teaching a model to ignore almost everything a teacher writes and surface only the handful of sentences a parent has to act on.

-The takeaway I would offer before any of the code: the smallest useful version of "an app for my family" is not a smaller product.
-It is a translation layer over software that already exists, built for a single reader, allowed to be brittle, and aimed at the one failure that actually matters.
+Before any of the code, this is the point: the smallest useful version of "an app for my family" is a translation layer over software that already exists, built for a single reader, allowed to be brittle, and aimed at the one failure that actually matters.
 Define that failure first.
 The rest is just plumbing, and the plumbing is the fun part.